Onyx-Protocol/Onyx/docs/core/build-applications/real-time-transaction-processing.md

 First, we'll create a new feed programmatically, setting the filter expression to `is_local='yes'`.

-$code ../examples/java/RealTimeTransactionProcessing.java create-feed
+$code create-feed ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 From now on, we can retrieve this feed using its alias:

-$code ../examples/java/RealTimeTransactionProcessing.java get-feed
+$code get-feed ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb

 The Chain Core will record how much of a feed has been processed, so your application doesn't have to keep track itself.